AbeyHurtis/AbeyHurtis/README.md

   </p>
 </p>

 Passionate about building systems that perform better through thoughtful integration of hardware and software.
 Recent projects include accelerating deep learning models on FPGAs, analyzing large-scale research metadata, and improving database-driven backend systems.
-Enjoy working on solutions that make systems faster, more maintainable, and easier to scale.

 Always happy to learn and contribute where possible.